-- 11.6 The total HRA Capital Programme for 2023/24 is proposed to be £4.906m. - 11.7 £3.306m of this represents slippage from the 2022/23 year.

-- 11.8 The new proposals which were presented as part of the draft budget total £2.11m and have not changed: - 7.8.1. £0.51m of the slippage to match fund the Social Housing Decarbonisation Fund to upgrade approximately 130 of the Council's housing stock with retrofit measures to reduce carbon emissions and tackle fuel poverty. - 11.8.1 Annual Program of HRA Works £1.5m - Annual HRA Program of Works for maintaining the decent homes standard. - 11.8.2 £100k for Stock Condition Survey & Business Plan review A comprehensive survey of all council housing stock to inform the exact allocation of funds for the annual HRA Programs of Works. - 11.9 One change is proposed on the HRA Capital Programme as a direct result of feedback received as part of the budget consultation.
-The change is in response to comments received around the intention to spend £2.33 million from the HRA Capital Programme to build 6 8 new council homes on Horsewell Lane.
-It is proposed that the "Horsewell Lane" housing scheme is renamed to reflect that it is likely that the budget will be able to be utilised for other housing scheme(s) across the Borough.
-The revised Capital Programme at Appendix 10 now presents this funding as "New Housing Supply" to reflect that we do not yet have indicative costs for the Horsewell Lane scheme and that the budget provision is likely to have some capacity to develop a pipeline of other potential housing schemes.
+- 10.6 The total HRA Capital Programme for 2023/24 is proposed to be £4.906m. - 10.7 £3.306m of this represents slippage from the 2022/23 year. - 10.8 The new proposals which were presented as part of the draft budget total £2.11m and compromise of: - 7.8.1. £0.51m of the slippage to match fund the Social Housing Decarbonisation Fund to upgrade approximately 130 of the Council's housing stock with retrofit measures to reduce carbon emissions and tackle fuel poverty. - 10.8.1 Annual Program of HRA Works £1.5m Annual HRA Program of Works for maintaining the decent homes standard. - 10.8.2 £100k for Stock Condition Survey & Business Plan review A comprehensive survey of all council housing stock to inform the exact allocation of funds for the annual HRA Programs of Works.

-12. CAPITAL PROJECTS SUB-COMMITTEE
+11. CAPITAL PROJECTS SUB-COMMITTEE

-- 12.1 Following the successful operation of both the Oadby Pool and Brocks Hill sub-committees, it is proposed that a standing sub-committee should be established that will monitor Capital projects delegated to it by Full Council. - 12.2 Draft Terms of Reference for that sub-committee have been prepared and circulated to the members of the Constitutional Working Group and following the receipt of any comments or amendments it is intended to take a report establishing the sub-committee to Full Council on 23 February. - 12.3 In preparation of this, officers propose that PFDC should consider the capital schemes within the Capital Programme at Appendix 10 and recommend those schemes to Council for delegation to the Sub-Committee. - 12.4 PFDC may consider the following relevant for delegation to the new Sub-Committee on the basis that these schemes are material financially, reputationally and in terms of operational resources required to procure and deliver. - 12.4.1 Housing New Supply (formerly titled "Horsewell Lane") £2.33m, HRA - 12.4.2 Social Housing Decarbonisation Fund, £0.51m, HRA - 12.4.3 Oadby Pool Project £36k (slippage to 2023/24), General Fund.
-Recognising that the Former Oadby Pool Sub-Committee has now fulfilled its original purpose. - 12.4.4 New Council Offices -£3.08m, General Fund.
-Recognising that the Brocks Hill Sub-Committee has now fulfilled its original purpose. - 12.4.5 Vehicle Refurbishment £0.51m, (General Fund).
+- 11.1 Following the successful operation of both the Oadby Pool and Brocks Hill sub-committees, it is proposed that a standing sub-committee should be established that will monitor Capital projects delegated to it by Full Council. - 11.2 Draft Terms of Reference for that sub-committee were reviewed by members of the Constitutional Working Group in January and February and a separate report to establish the sub-committee is presented on a separate item on this Full Council meeting agenda. - 11.3 At its meeting on 7 February 2023, PFDC considered schemes on the capital programme deemed to be material financially, reputationally and in terms of operational resources required to procure and deliver. - 11.4 It is proposed that the following schemes are formally delegated to the new Sub-Committee to monitor delivery: - 11.4.1 Housing New Supply (formerly titled "Horsewell Lane") £2.33m, HRA - 11.4.2 Social Housing Decarbonisation Fund, £0.51m, HRA - 11.4.3 Oadby Pool Project £36k (slippage to 2023/24), General Fund.
+Recognising that the Former Oadby Pool Sub-Committee has now fulfilled its original purpose. - 11.4.4 New Council Offices £3.08m, General Fund.
+Recognising that the Brocks Hill Sub-Committee has now fulfilled its original purpose. - 11.4.5 Vehicle Refurbishment £0.51m, (General Fund).